 Full Message (Morning English message by Ptr.
 Ricky Sarthou):

-[At CCF, whenever we have fasting or pre-service prayer time, Number One on the prayer list is always for the President and our leaders.]
+[At CCF, whenever we have fasting or pre-service prayer time, always on the prayer list is for the President and our leaders.]

 I’m learning that God commands us to pray for all our leaders.
 All authority comes from Him and He is the one who establishes those who are in position.
 He can direct the hearts and use each one of them (even those who don’t know or believe Him) according to His perfect will… just as He used King Cyrus, King Xerxes; in the midst of the rule of Pharaoh, kings, governors/ government leaders, He was working His will among and for His people who were under that rule.
 We can bring up all our concerns to our authorities respectfully and through the proper channels.
 When God commands us to submit to our authorities (which does not preclude making appeals and requests and expressing our sentiments respectfully), our accountability lies in our obedience to Him; our authorities are accountable to Him for their choices.
 Prayer may sound corny to those who do not know the Lord but it is extremely powerful.